 Info

-Evers previously wrote the children’s opera Goud! for Opera Zuid and De Nationale Opera.
-Other operas by him are Odyssee and Kriebel (2+).
-Moeyaert has written children’s and youth books, poems, plays and scenarios.
-His work has been published in various languages.
-Atman! is directed by Annemiek van Elst, who works for various national and international opera houses.
-At Opera Zuid, van Elst created and directed the staged Liederabend Eternal Road in 2022 about the life of composer Kurt Weill.
+Atman! is directed by Annemiek van Elst, who works with various national and international opera houses.
+In 2022, Van Elst created and directed the staged Liederabend Eternal Road at Opera Zuid, which explores the life of composer Kurt Weill.

-IN CONVERSATION WITH COMPOSER LEONARD EVERS AND LIBRETTIST BART MOEYAERT
+A CONVERSATION WITH COMPOSER LEONARD EVERS AND LIBRETTIST BART MOEYAERT

 When writer Bart Moeyaert and composer Leonard Evers write, the work becomes part of their lives.
 For a moment, nothing else exists.
-Atman, a (youth) opera in which a boy loses his home, is the latest project they are working on together.
+Atman!, a (youth) opera in which a boy loses his home, is the latest project they are working on together.
 ‘If the children in the audience feel that they want to be part of the world that is taking place on stage, we have done well.’

 Atman! is a brand new opera.
 What is the story about?

-Leonard: ‘Atman is about being lost, about searching for a home.’
+Leonard: ‘Atman! is about being lost, about searching for a home.’

 Bart: ‘What is home?
 A house with a t in front of it?
 The place where you were born, where you live, where you have breakfast?
 Or is it a feeling inside?
 Can you be at home somewhere where you don’t live, for example by thinking about your mother or the cat dozing on the windowsill?’